codess-aus/DP-900/analytics.md

 * Azure Databricks provides a workspace for collaboration between data scientists, data engineers, and business analysts.
 * You can run notebooks in R, Python, Scala, or SQL, and interact with the data very quickly.

+**Azure Data Factory** ingests data from the source.
+You can ingest data from both relational data and non-structured data from multiple sources with Azure Data Factory.

 **Azure Analysis Services** is a service used to build multidimensional or tabular models used by online analytical processing (OLAP) queries.
 You can combine data from multiple sources, like Azure Synapse Analytics, Azure Data Lake Store, Azure Cosmos DB, and others to build the tabular models.